statisticalbiotechnology/cb2030/qa/pathway.md

 Would you say these are also the main limitations with GSEA?
 Or are there other limitations as well?
   > I do not fully get the "dynamic nature" of pathways, but your first point resonates well with me.
 I would add the methods inability to detect covariation between the gene products as an additional weakness.

-1. What is the reason for univariate analysis outperforming multivariate analysis for biological data, when the opposite is true for simulated data (as mentioned in the article by Khatri et al.)?
-Could this change with improved measurement techniques/technologies, gene annotation and/or knowledge of pathways and interactions in general?
-  > It might be an erroneous finding.
-In our hands, multivariate statistics is always more sensitive.

 1. So the principle of pathway analysis is grouping gens together and test how they behave as a group?
 This is done by taking already existing knowledge.
 But then isnt expression analysis of unrelated gens, to find connections between them also an important method to find relations between gens?
   > Yes, that is important, but detecting novel pathways are not a goal of regular pathway analysis.

-1. I think we should measure as many genes at the same time as we can, not just the ones that we can group into pathways.
-Off course by knowing which gens already interact its easier to establish a phenotype.
-  > Here I am a bit confused about your statement.
-Why do you think so?
-If you already know that two genes are co-regulated, why measure them both?

-1. It seems to me that GSEA still has the limitation of analyzing each pathway independently (ES is calculated across all genes, but there is no evaluation of the appearance of one gene in multiple pathways), without considering the cross-communication between biological pathways.
-How do they address this problem?
-  > I am not sure this is a feature or a bug of the methodology.
-Some genes are [more central](https://en.wikipedia.org/wiki/Interactome#Hubs) than others.

 ## Pathway databases
 1. One of the main obstacles for pathway analysis is annotation.
 Does this also include standardization of data annotation, i.e. do all databases treat/annotate the data in similar ways, and if not, would this be a problem?
 I am also wondering if different databases used for the same purpose can yield different results because of differences in annotation standard.
 > No, there is differences between the databases.
 Even the number of pathways in the database will effect your results, if you do your multiple hypothesis correction in an accurate way.

-1. In the article by Khatri et al. it is mentioned that due to the low resolution of databases it is required that the input for the analysis must first be mapped “non-redundant namespace”.
-What does this mean and how does this allow the analysis to be independent of technology use for data collection?
-  > Most pathways were first described long before the advent of high-throughput molecular biology.
-Such studies often describe their analytes (proteins and metabolites) in familiar terms, not necessarily giving the exact proteoform or detectable metabolite adduct.
-Hence, pathway curators have to revise the literature to map the old literature to more formalized taxonomy, like ensembl, uniprot or entrez.

 ## Integration of results